hetalsureshpatel/hetalsureshpatel.github.io/about.md

 ---
 I am a .NET developer who has worked cross fat clients, web & mobile all using .NET stack.
 In recent years I have embraced the software craftmenship manifesto.

 This has lead me to try out new platforms and languages.
-Which has definitely influance me in starting blogging.
+Which has definitely influence me in starting blogging.

 Currently working at Marks & Spencer's.
 Previously had worked in a startup [Sanona](http://www.sanona.com), pay per view Bollywood streaming.